 Along with the glorious beaches come the beautiful waters surrounding our tropical paradise.
-In those waters swim some of the best tasting and best catching fish in the world, another reason tourist come, and others move to Florida.
+In those waters swim some of the best tasting and best-catching fish in the world, another reason tourists come, and others move to Florida.

-From the child to the seasoned professional, whether you prefer surf, pier, or boat, one of Florida’s largest attractions is fishing in her oceans and lakes.
-People from all over the world come to the Keys and other deep waters for the tastiest fish caught in salt waters like Mahi Mahi, Grouper, Red Snapper, and Drum and in our lakes beautiful large mouth Bass.
+From the child to the seasoned professional, whether you prefer to surf, pier or boat, one of Florida’s largest attractions is fishing in her oceans and lakes.
+People from all over the world come to the Keys and other deep waters for the tastiest fish caught in salt waters like Mahi Mahi, Grouper, Red Snapper, and Drum and in our lakes beautiful largemouth Bass.
 The sunshine state has more than 700 springs, so our team compiled a list of the best Florida springs to visit with your family.

-Besides fishing, our oceans provide a variety of other recreational activities tourist enjoy that can’t be experienced anywhere else.
-In Florida waters people surf, scuba, swim with manatees, dolphin, sea turtle, and sharks, go kayaking and boating, search for starfish and sand dollars, parasail, and more.
-When you visit or live along one of Florida’s beaches, you are only a Jimmy Buffet or Don Henley song and a margarita away from paradise.
+Besides fishing, our oceans provide a variety of other recreational activities tourists enjoy that can’t be experienced anywhere else.
+In Florida waters, people surf, scuba, swim with manatees, dolphins, sea turtles, and sharks, go kayaking and boating, search for starfish and sand dollars, parasail, and more.
+When you visit or live along with one of Florida’s beaches, you are only a Jimmy Buffet or Don Henley song and a margarita away from paradise.

 However, it does appear that millions of people prefer a different kind of wonderland than the heavenly Florida beaches.
-A shared common love of Americans are theme parks, and Florida has their share of them primarily thanks to the world renowned, visionary Walt Disney.
+A shared common love of Americans is theme parks, and Florida has their share of them primarily thanks to the world-renowned, visionary Walt Disney.

-Disney hasn’t forgotten that adults have different ideas of fun for after when the sun goes down.
+Disney hasn’t forgotten that adults have different ideas of fun after the sun goes down.
 Disney knows how to throw a party!
-After each theme parks nightly, thousand, dollar firework, orchestra display, adults are invited to Downtown Disney where the party can continue in one of the many “themed” bars designed for every person’s individual music and groove taste.
+After each theme park’s nightly, thousand, dollar firework, orchestra display, adults are invited to Downtown Disney where the party can continue in one of the many “themed” bars designed for every person’s music and groove taste.

 Although, Orlando is not the only Florida hot spot famous for its nightly celebration scene.
 Miami is internationally famous for its most popular tourist spot, South Beach.
 During the day, the ocean side’s fluffy white sands are populated with beach lovers.
 But at night, Ocean Drive is famous for its bars, shops, restaurants, and local scenery frequented annually by millions and viewed by millions more as it is also favorite scenery in hundreds of T.V. shows and films.

-Florida’s cities and towns are historically rich in its involvement with the original indigenous people, as well as other incredibly historical places that attract tourists and other visitors to move to Florida.
+Florida’s cities and towns are historically rich in their involvement with the original indigenous people, as well as other incredibly historical places that attract tourists and other visitors to move to Florida.

 Florida can also brag about the Miami Heat, the Jacksonville Jaguars, and the Orlando Magic as other superlative professional teams.
-Although, no one is prouder on the college football field than it’s Florida Gators and Seminoles, when there’s a game in the “Swamp”, (UF’s home field), war is in Gainesville and blood will be spilt.
+Although no one is prouder on the college football field than it’s Florida Gators and Seminoles when there’s a game in the “Swamp”, (UF’s home field), war is in Gainesville and blood will be spilled.
 If the Gators have their way, the streets will be filled with weeping loss of burgundy that week.

 Bright orange and blues will decorate the streets as fans around the state and country cram into this tiny college town.
 From there, people have prepared for a week-long tourist fest of fun-loving rivalry that brings in hundreds of thousands of revenue dollars in Florida tourism.
 Imagine a mini–Super Bowl combined with Mardi Gras, and you’ve got Gators in the Swamp for Homecoming.

-Another habitat and ecosystem which Florida is famous for is its swamplands.
+Another habitat and ecosystem that Florida is famous for are its swamplands.
 Throughout large in-land sections of this tropical paradise encompass hundreds of untouched acres filled with national parks and preserves.
-Scattered across the state, these parks offer Florida tourists and residences the possibility of seeing one of the world’s rarest bird or animal is its natural habitat.
+Scattered across the state, these parks offer Florida tourists and residences the possibility of seeing one of the world’s rarest birds or animals in its natural habitat.

-Earlier, we lightly mentioned how tourist and residents alike love the Florida oceans for the beauty of its inhabitants.
-Truthfully, most thrill seekers come for the thrill of the hunt in swimming, photographing, and even catching some of the safest, some of the most dangerous, and some of the best fighting fish in the ocean.
-Florida’s oceans are home to the largest varieties of sharks in the world including: Blacknose Sharks, Blacktip Sharks, Bonnethead Sharks, Bull Sharks, Lemon Sharks, Nurse Sharks, Sandbar Sharks, Scalloped Hammerhead Sharks, Sharp-nosed Sharks, the Spinner Sharks, and on rare occasion The Great White Shark.
+Earlier, we lightly mentioned how tourists and residents alike love the Florida oceans for the beauty of their inhabitants.
+Truthfully, most thrill-seekers come for the thrill of the hunt in swimming, photographing, and even catching some of the safest, some of the most dangerous, and some of the best fighting fish in the ocean.
+Florida’s oceans are home to the largest varieties of sharks in the world including Blacknose Sharks, Blacktip Sharks, Bonnethead Sharks, Bull Sharks, Lemon Sharks, Nurse Sharks, Sandbar Sharks, Scalloped Hammerhead Sharks, Sharp-nosed Sharks, the Spinner Sharks, and on rare occasion The Great White Shark.

-What most experts won’t tell you and might not even know is that much of Florida’s intercoastal waterways, the rivers and streams that often connect the oceans to larger bodies of water in, “brackish.”
-Brackish water is a mixture of salt water and fresh water; it is usually dark and murky, and it is the perfect water and breeding grounds for both sharks and alligators.
+What most experts won’t tell you and might not even know is that much of Florida’s intercoastal waterways, the rivers, and streams that often connect the oceans to larger bodies of water in, “brackish.”
+Brackish water is a mixture of salt water and fresh water; it is usually dark and murky, and it is the perfect water and breeding ground for both sharks and alligators.

 The reasoning behind my statement is simple.
-If one thinks of the United States as a giant mixing pot of every culture combined into one united continent, then the best way to think of Florida, is the country’s mixing pot of cultures.
-Everyone- young, old, rich, and poor seem to find their way to Florida’s shores, and in the spirit of community share their cultures, which means their languages and most importantly their food.
+If one thinks of the United States as a giant mixing pot of every culture combined into one united continent, then the best way to think of Florida is the country’s mixing pot of cultures.
+Everyone- young, old, rich, and poor seem to find their way to Florida’s shores, and in the spirit of the community shares their cultures, which means their languages and most importantly their food.

-You would have to fly to Greece to find better Greek food then that found in the Greek settlement of Tarpon Springs.
-Texas may have a few Mexican dishes worth celebrating, but nobody can put together an entire Latin Festival and have Cubans, Puerto Rican, Mexicans, Spaniards, Argentinians, etc. lining the streets to dance and play music and share their food.
-Dying for the best farm raised steak dinner, wine from one of the worlds largest wine cellars, and finish inside a personalized wine barrel with pages of delectable dessert creations?
+You would have to fly to Greece to find better Greek food than that found in the Greek settlement of Tarpon Springs.
+Texas may have a few Mexican dishes worth celebrating, but nobody can put together an entire Latin Festival and have Cubans, Puerto Ricans, Mexicans, Spaniards, Argentinians, etc. lining the streets to dance and play music and share their food.
+Dying for the best farm-raised steak dinner, wine from one of the world’s largest wine cellars, and finish inside a personalized wine barrel with pages of delectable dessert creations?
 Serving this world’s international elite since 1957 with the only (entire menu) from farm to table, there’s only one Bern’s Steak House.